 Once your baby starts teething they constantly want to mouth objects.
 Get a silicone teether that is filled with water which can be slightly refrigerated on days your baby is teething and help soothe his/her swollen gums.
 Teethers can be used from three months onwards.

-These are great to stimulate your baby and improve hand eye coordination.
+These are great to catch babies attention and improve hand-eye coordination.
 The overhead toys encourage your baby to grasp and pull.

 A play gym can be used in multiple ways from birth to about 7 months; use it lying down, during tummy time, during sitting stages of baby’s development.
-A definite must have!
+A definite must-have baby toy!

 Baby Einstein Take Along Tunes